 If you allow user-submitted posts on your WordPress website, you get the following benefits without investing a penny:

 User engagement: User-submitted posts increase engagement on your website.
 This turns your website into a collaborative platform where everyone can contribute.
 This provides a sense of ownership to your website subscribers.

-Fresh and diverse content: It is perhaps the biggest advantage of allowing users to submit posts to your website that you get fresh and diverse content for your website.
+Fresh and diverse content: Perhaps the biggest advantage of allowing users to submit posts to your website is that you get fresh and diverse content for your website.
 Your website will be providing information about a diversity of topics.

 Increased community interaction: It is yet another big advantage of user submission.
 You encourage interaction among the visitors to your website by enabling this feature.
 This leads to discussions and feedback and a sense of community is observed on your website.

 Save time and cost: This is a monetary advantage for your website.
 A content writer charges you a huge amount for providing content to your website and you get it free of cost by enabling this feature.
 Your own content creation also takes a lot of your time.
 You can now invest your saved time in other activities of your business.